top of page

 In physics, the constants of nature are fixed numbers — such as the fine structure constant (1/137) — that determine the strength of forces and the properties of particles.
 The mystery is that modern physics has no explanation for why these numbers have the precise values they do.
 These values present a serious challenge to the dream of a Theory of Everything.
 As Richard Feynman famously said, the fine structure constant is “one of the greatest damn mysteries of physics.”
 Fro

-Fine-Tuning of the Physical Constants: The Discovery That Changed Physics
+Fine-Tuning of the Constants: The Discovery That Changed Modern Physics

 In this essay, we explain fine tuning, the major clue that physicists have discovered to help solve the mystery of the constants.